jkod/nativescript-ng9-code-sharing/README.md

 # NativeScript Angular 9 Code Sharing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7 and NativeScript 6.5 ' `tns create`
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7 and NativeScript 6.5 default template from `tns create`

 Uses SASS and Nativescript Theme 2.0.